Incident Response Fundamentals: What to Do After a Breach

 1. Detection and Confirmation

 Incident response begins with detection.
-Alerts from SIEM systems, endpoint detection tools, or anomaly monitoring often provide the first signal of compromise.
+Alerts from SIEM and security logging systems, endpoint detection tools, or observability monitoring platforms often provide the first signal of compromise.

 Before acting, teams must confirm the incident, identify affected systems, and assess the initial scope to avoid unnecessary disruption.